Southern California Indoor Volleyball Hall of Fame

 HIGHLIGHT 2020 SCIVBHOF INDUCTION CLASS FOR MAY 3

 Other inductees include a rare USA indoor and beach Olympian and NCAA championship player Jeff Nygaard, who is currently the USC men’s head coach and 1968 Olympic starting setter and San Diego State men’s coach for its only NCAA school title, Jack Henn.
 More include Henn’s SDSU star player and also NCAA championship coach Duncan McFarland, plus NCAA champion and 1988 Olympic Gold Medalist Troy Tanner, who coached Kerri Walsh-Jennings and Misty May-Treanor to Olympic Gold on the beach in 2008.
-Add in retired Long Beach State women’s coach Dixie Grimmett, who coached the first unbeaten team in collegiate history.
+Add in retired Long Beach State women’s coach Dixie Grimmett, who coached the first unbeaten team in collegiate history and 1968 USA Women’s Olympic Coach Harlan Cohen, who helped start the Pepperdine men’s program.

 Completing the SCIVBHOF lineup are USA National Team standout, UCLA All-American and coach for over 400 college wins, Terry Condon, plus the ‘father of USC men’s volleyball’ and two-time NCAA championship coach Ernie Hix.
 Two-time Olympian, Hawaii All-American and College Player of the Year Teee Williams-Slacanin is joined for induction with NCAA champion, Olympic Coach and from one of the first families of volleyball, Gary Sato.
 The two SCIVBHOF Lifetime award winners being honored are UC Riverside NCAA championship coach Sue Gozansky and Orange County Club champion legend Charlie Brande.